crookedlungs/mr_b_game_dev_book/src/vocabulary.md

 ---

+#### Camel Case

+A way to separate the words in a phrase by making the first letter of each word capitalized and not using spaces.
+It is commonly used in web URLs, programming and computer naming conventions.

+##### Examples

+- `isFinished`
+- `myVariable`
+- `highScore`

+---

 #### Central Processing Unit (CPU)

 The primary component of a computer that performs most of the processing inside the machine.
 The CPU carries out instructions from programs by performing basic arithmetic (math), logic, control, and input/output operations.